 Submitted by Julie from More Than Main Street

-The Outer Banks of North Carolina are home to some of the best beaches in the United States.
+The Outer Banks of North Carolina are home to some of the best beaches in the United States and is one of the best places to visit on the east coast.
 Over 175 miles of coastline from Corolla to Ocracoke attract visitors year-round.

 The Outer Banks’ beautiful sandy beaches are perfect for families to play in the sand and surf, build sandcastles, hunt for the perfect seashell, or try ghost crab hunting at night.
 Looking for a little more adventure?
 On the water, there are plenty of waves for boogie boarding, surfing, or kayaking.

 The Outer Banks is also the perfect spot to try hang gliding, parasailing, or take a 4×4 vehicle tour to see the wild horses.

 Beyond the beach you can visit four different lighthouses, Jockey’s Ridge State Park (home to the largest active sand dune system on the east coast), and the Wright Brothers National Memorial.

 Want to try the freshest and best seafood while you’re in town?
 We recommend Sugar Creek.
 Need somewhere to stay?
 Choose from camping, bed and breakfasts, or hotels, but most people go with private beach rentals in the Outer Banks.

 If you’re looking at kid friendly vacations on the east coast, a beach vacation to the Outer Banks is guaranteed to fit the bill.

 Folly Beach is just minutes from downtown Charleston, South Carolina and has been called one of the last true beach towns in the US.
 This old-fashioned beach town is fun and funky and family friendly!